The Heroin Epidemic

 • People without health insurance or Medicaid

 However, the greatest increases of use were seen in women and among non-Hispanic whites.
-In fact, the CDC report showed rates of Heroin abuse:
+In fact, the CDC report showed rates of heroin abuse:

 • Doubled among women